project-koku/korekuta-operator/README.md

 ## Building & running the operator outside of a cluster

-Although we are not going to run as a pod inside the cluster, Kubernetes needs to know about the new custom resource definition the operator will be watching.
+Although we are not going to run as a pod inside the cluster, OpenShift needs to know about the new custom resource definition the operator will be watching.
 Make sure that you are logged into a cluster and run the following command to deploy the CRD:

 ```
-kubectl create -f deploy/crds/cache.example.com_memcacheds_crd.yaml
+oc create -f deploy/crds/cache.example.com_memcacheds_crd.yaml
 ```

 Next, since we are running locally, we need to make sure that the path to the role in the `watches.yaml` points to an existing path on our local machine.
 Edit the `watches.yaml` to contain the absolute path to the memcached role in the current repository: